stonepros/stone/doc/releases/nautilus.rst

     ceph crash archive <crash-id>
     ceph crash archive-all

-* Ceph will issue a health warning if a RADOS pool's ``size`` is set to 1 or, in other words, if the pool is configured with no redundancy.
-Ceph will stop issuing the warning if the pool size is set to the minimum recommended value::
+* Stone will issue a health warning if a RADOS pool's ``size`` is set to 1 or, in other words, if the pool is configured with no redundancy.
+Stone will stop issuing the warning if the pool size is set to the minimum recommended value::